 In 2014, Jersey set itself apart from competitor jurisdictions when the JFSC approved the launch of the world’s first regulated Bitcoin investment fund.
 Since then, Jersey has seen the successful launch of several digital asset funds, including CoinShares, a venture capital fund denominated in Ether investing in token launches.

 With a sliding scale of regulation and cost, Jersey’s flexible funds regime caters for all investor requirements.

 The Jersey Private Fund (JPF) offers up to 50 professional investors a speedy establishment (48 hours) and an appropriate regulatory approach, with regulation concentrated around the Jersey-based designated service provider as opposed to the JPF itself.

-Jersey’s expert fund regime is the sweet spot of Jersey’s regulatory regime for more widely marketed alternative funds.
+For more widely marketed alternative investment funds, within Jersey’s regulatory regimes the Jersey expert fund offers the optimal solution.
 This type of fund can be marketed to an unlimited number of expert investors, the most common category of which is any person investing a minimum of US$100,000.

 Jersey offers easy and cost-effective marketing into the EU through National Private Placement Regimes (NPPRs), providing fund managers with an attractive alternative to the Alternative Investment Fund Managers Directive (AIFMD) passport.

 The AIFMD passport allows EU investment funds to be distributed across the EU.
 However, the EU investment fund market is still predominantly a national market.
 In fact, only 3% of EU alternative investment funds (AIFs) are registered for sale in more than three EU Member States.
 NPPRs clearly work for fund managers thanks to bilateral agreements between Jersey’s financial regulator and those in each EU Member State, and Brexit will not affect them.